eush77/hise/README.md

 ### `hise [option]... [<file>]`

-Appends the script to the HTML page.
+Appends the script to an HTML page.
+If input is not HTML but plaintext, wraps it in `<pre>` first.

 Reads `<file>` or stdin, writes to stdout.

 #### Option: `--ignore-case, -i`

-Ignore case while attempting a match in a string.
+Ignore case when matching a string.

 ## Install